ChrisWhealy/wasm_sha256/README.md

 ## TODO

-Currently, the algorithm can only handle files up to 512 bytes in size.
+Currently, the program is hardcoded to calculate the SHA256 digest of the test string `"ABCD"` and handle files up to 512 bytes in size.

+The current digest calculation needs to be wrapped in a loop that repeatedly performs the above step for all 512 byte chunks of the file.